The Goal: Develop Headliner Level Stand-up Comedy Material

 Goal: Deliver stand-up comedy material that generates 18+ seconds of laughter for each performing minute — see Comedy Evaluator Pro for details.

-It’s worth noting that most recognized stand-up comedy stars are able to generate 24+ seconds of laughter for each performing minute (talent plus larger audience sizes contribute to these numbers).
+It’s worth noting that most recognized stand-up comedy stars can generate 24+ seconds of laughter for each performing minute (talent plus larger audience sizes contribute to these numbers).

-In any stand-up comedy market (and there are more markets than just comedy clubs to work in), having the ability to generate headliner level laughs will move any comedian “up the ladder” faster than anything else.
+In any stand-up comedy market (and there are more markets than just comedy clubs to work in), having the ability to generate headline-level laughs will move any comedian “up the ladder” faster than anything else.

 As a matter of fact, there is actually minimal competition among comedians who can generate 18+ seconds of laughter each performing minute.